 This hormone profile test will take a glimpse at essential hormone markers including your thyroid

-Explore more about Fertility blood tests right here.
+Explore more about fertility blood tests right here.

 Follicle Stimulating Hormone is produced in the pituitary gland and is important for women in the production of eggs by the ovaries and for men in the production of sperm.
 Levels of FSH rise in women as egg production declines, therefore raised FSH often coincides with the onset of the menopause and is a measure of ovarian reserve.